Community Water Quality Monitoring Program

 - To assess the successes/failures of restoration projects on impaired streams

 - To determine if road salt and sand from winter maintenance impacts water quality

-The Task Force and volunteers measure: water temperature, pH, dissolved oxygen, conductivity, turbidity, total dissolved solids, nitrate, total coliform, E. coli, aquatic insect, benthic algal biomass samples, streamflow, and sediment size distribution.
-In addition, we maintain four continuous monitoring stations on the West Fork of the Gallatin and three of its tributaries.
+The Task Force and volunteers measure: water temperature, pH, dissolved oxygen, conductivity, turbidity, total dissolved solids, nitrate, total coliform, E. coli, aquatic insects, benthic algal biomass, streamflow, and sediment size distribution.
+In addition, we maintain four continuous monitoring stations on the West Fork of the Gallatin River and three of its tributaries.
 For more information, review our Sampling Analysis Plan or Standard Operating Procedures.

 Snow and Streamflow